 The park is within reasonable driving distance of a number of major cities, including Palm Springs (37.5 miles), Los Angeles (140 miles), San Diego (175 miles), Las Vegas (215 miles), and Phoenix (222 miles), and makes for a great day trip from the Greater Palm Springs or Los Angeles areas.

 You can do a guided tour from Palm Springs if you do not wish to drive.
 This highly rated small group tour takes you on a 4-hour Jeep tour of the park.
-Or this Hummer tour from Palm Desert that includes a stop at the Coachella Valley Preserve.
+Entrance fees are covered, and you’ll get to explore parts of the park that are away from crowded hotspots.

 Getting Around in Joshua Tree National Park